stephanieesamperio/Project3/README.md

 ⦿ **Research Questions**
    - Does family history of mental illnesses affect the likelihood of the individual to reach out for mental health assistance?

-   -  If the workplace offers mental health assistance, are employess less likely to suffer from mental health?
+   -  If the worksplace offers mental health assitance are employees more likely to seek treatment?

    -  If the worker is anonymously protected are they more likely to seek out help from their workplace mental health assistance programs?